Void-i/MentiontoSMS/README.md

 You are now ready to go!
 If you are mentioned you will recieve a text message containing the sender and the message.

+If you have any questions or problems you can message me.